-Display cases might be incorporated into the building construction, such a the display case indicated by the interior window above the storage cabinet in Figures 2 and 3.
-Such an arrangement would provide additional securit for a display since the collection is actually in the secure storage and wor area but visible from an adjoining room.
-Additional displays in cabinet along the walls or self-contained cabinets for the middle of rooms would also be provided for the display room(s).
+Display cases might be incorporated into the building construction, such as the display case indicated by the interior window above the storage cabinets in Figures 2 and 3.
+Such an arrangement would provide additional security for a display since the collection is actually in the secure storage and work area but visible from an adjoining room.
+Additional displays in cabinets along the walls or self-contained cabinets for the middle of rooms would also be provided for the display room(s).